-Crisp phyllo tops a fresh-tasting spinach-and-feta filling in this savory Greek pie.
-Cut into small squares and served at room temperature, this pie makes a terrific hors d'oeuvre.
+Crisp phyllo tops this traditional-with-a-twist savory Greek pie that boasts sharp feta, delicate spinach, and mild leeks.
+Cut into small squares and served at room temperature, this Spanakopita makes a terrific hors d'oeuvre.

 Preheat oven to 400 degrees.
 With a pastry brush, brush bottom and sides of a 9-by-13-inch baking dish with oil.
 In a large skillet, heat 1/4 cup water over medium-high.
 Working in batches, add spinach and cook, tossing, until completely wilted, about 8 minutes.
 Transfer to a colander to drain, pressing out as much water as possible.
 Return skillet to heat and add 1 tablespoon oil.
 Add leeks and cook until softened, about 8 minutes.
 Stir in garlic, season with salt and pepper, and cook until fragrant, about 1 minute.
 Stir in nutmeg.
 Transfer spinach and leek mixture to a food processor; pulse until coarsely chopped.